 When you can't go to the gym, what can you do at home?
-Here's five exercises to keep you fit.
+Here's five safe and easy exercises to do at home.

 We asked trainer, Chloe Dallimore, owner and trainer at Xtend Barre Eastern Beaches, to share five exercises to keep you strong and lean - and you don't need any gym equipment.